Overlord-Runt/taranium-rover/JOURNAL.md

 ![schm1](assets/schm1.png)\
 ![pcb1](assets/pcb1.png)

-oh yeah i decided to use an esp32 as the mcu so i could use esp-now as the communication between it and the controller.\
+oh yeah i decided to use an esp32 as the mcu so i could use esp-now as the communication between it and the controller.

+Time spend: 1-2 hours(I forgot but somewhere in that range)

 17th of May